Written by Joanna Kimmerly-Smith

 True paraphrasing involves changing the words and syntactical structure of the original source.
 Keep reading for strategies for paraphrasing properly.

-Jerry Plotnick from the University College Writing Centre at the University of Toronto provides a similar strategy for how to paraphrase.
+For more paraphrasing help, Jerry Plotnick from the University College Writing Centre at the University of Toronto provides a similar strategy for paraphrasing.
 Plotnick advises that you take point-form notes of text that you want to use in your paper.
-Don't use full sentences, but "capture the original idea" in a few words, writing down the name of the source.
+Don't use full sentences, but instead "capture the original idea" in a few words, writing down the name of the source.

 Here's how to paraphrase using Plotnick's methods: